CodingGagan/markdown_test/kubecost-cloud/cloud-installation-and-onboarding.md

 # Cloud Installation and Onboarding

-This doc will show you how to register for Kubecost Cloud, invite members to and manage your team(s), and create and remove clusters.
+This doc will show you how to register for nOps Cloud, invite members to and manage your team(s), and create and remove clusters.

-## Accessing Kubecost Cloud
+## Accessing nOps Cloud

 ### Creating a user account

 You can create a new user account in moments.
-On the [login page](http://app.kubecost.com), provide a Name, Email, and Password to register.
+On the [login page](http://app.nOps.com), provide a Name, Email, and Password to register.
 You can also register using an active Google, Microsoft, Okta, or GitHub account via SSO.

 ## **Managing teams**